mbeggas/vscode-lab/refactoring.md

   - Relocate methods or fields to more appropriate classes.
 - **Introduce Design Patterns**:
   - Apply patterns like Factory, Singleton, or Observer where applicable.

+### Eliminating Duplicate Code

+#### 1. Extract Method
+One of the most common ways to eliminate duplicate code is to extract the repeated logic into a separate method.

 ---